WGrape/sparrow/README.md

 </p>

 ## 1. Introduction
-Sparrow is a docker tool for one-click startup of multi-service environment.
+Sparrow is a docker tool for one-click startup of multi services and environments.

 ## 2. Environment Dependencies
 This project relies entirely on Docker, so Docker must be installed and running.